-Please welcome Simply Recipes guest author Garrett McCord. ~Elise
+Please welcome Simply Recipes guest contributor Garrett McCord. ~Elise

 Red velvet cake is classic Americana cooking with its roots in the south.
 Deliciously festive, moist, flavorful, and maybe a hint of playful tackiness it’s a dessert that has gained newfound popularity in bakeries coast to coast.

 If you haven’t had it before red velvet is like yellow cake but with a little kiss on the cheek of chocolate.
 The red color can come from beets or even strawberries but personally I unapologetically prefer red food dye and in large quantities as it does a better job of disguising the brown chocolate without altering the flavor.
 Be sure to be careful when putting this recipe together as the batter can stain, so you may not want kids putting it together (better to put them on frosting duty).

 Adapted into little red cupcakes and topped with a dollop of cream cheese frosting, they make for a colorful and tasty dessert for late winter picnics and are especially sweet for Valentine’s Day or for the Fourth of July if adorned with some blueberries.

 Red Velvet Cupcakes with Cream Cheese Frosting Recipe

 - 1 1/2 cups of sugar

 - 1/2 cup (1 stick) of butter, room temperature

 - 2 1/3 cups of cake flour